flyteorg/flyte/rsts/concepts/schedules.rst

 The launch plan versions with schedules that were previously deactivated can be manually used, by clicking on the launch button and selecting the specific launch plan version.

-Let's now look at how schedules can be defined through cron_expression_. or rate_unit_.
+Let's now look at how schedules can be defined through cron_expression_ or rate_unit_.

 .. _cron_expression: